Recreation Areas | Soliciting | Stairwells, Balconies, & Landings | Waste Removal

 Each month the Student Family Housing Office distributes a newsletter to all tenants.
 Tenants are responsible for all information found in the newsletter.
 Residents should pay special attention to this information as any amendments to the Student Family Housing Guidelines and residents' contracts will be relayed through the newsletter.

 Residents enjoy a friendly atmosphere in Student Family Housing and are welcome to use the common areas of the complex (playground, basements, etc.) consistent with the guidelines as interpreted by Student Family Housing.
 The atmosphere is enhanced when family members do their part in supervising their own children at all times.
 Unsupervised children are a risk to themselves, other children, and can disturb the peaceful atmosphere of Student Family Housing, especially in the playground areas.
-Parents must remain with their children in the playgrounds, Multi-Purpose Building, basements, laundries, and around other housing areas.
+Parents must remain with their children in the playgrounds, Multi-Purpose Buildings, basements, laundries, and around other housing areas.

 Parking & Trailers